primait/forms/README.md

 # Agnostic library for building Forms

 Provides a set of configuration options for building forms components.
-Here's a list of available components:
-- Input text
-- Textarea
-- Select
-- Radio
-- Checkbox (with single or multiple choices)
-- Datepicker
-- Autocomplete

 # Configuring fields